RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 True

-if the current game is over/ ReturnFalse
+if the current game is over.
+Otherewise, returnFalse

-otherwise.env.get_player_id(): Return the Player ID of the current player.
+.env.get_player_id(): Return the Player ID of the current player.

-env.get_state(player_id): Return the state corresponds to
+env.get_state(player_id): Return the state that corresponds to

 player_id